-A Year Of Inspiration: seasonal activities in and around Dorset
+A Year Of Inspiration: seasonal activities to enjoy in and around Dorset

-Explore some of the best areas in Dorset and Hampshire throughout the year with our month-by-month guide of recommended things to see and do, including some of our favourite walks and local gardens.
+Explore Dorset and Hampshire throughout the year with our month-by-month guide of things to see and do, including a few of our favourite walks and local gardens.

 One of my favourite things about living in Dorset is you don't have to go far to find yourself somewhere truly breathtaking.
 From dramatic views along the Jurassic coast, to peaceful nature reserves and local heathlands, there’s always somewhere to explore.
 Whether you’re looking for a little local adventure or fresh inspiration for your own garden, I hope some of these suggestions below will help you enjoy getting out and about all year-round.